 Posted on Tuesday 04 September 2018

-One of the biggest financial mistakes people make is overusing credit cards or borrowing too many online payday loans (like the ones we offer).
-They continuously swipe their cards and are then unable to pay the bill when it comes due.
+One of the biggest financial mistakes people make is overusing credit cards, or borrowing too many online payday loans.
+They continuously swipe their cards and are then unable to pay the bill when due.
 This leads to subsequent interest charges which quickly pile up on top of the original debt.
-Before you know it, interest outweighs income and people sink further and further into financial hardship.
-For this reason, Mint urges young people to minimize their use of credit and reserve credit cards for only emergencies.
-Of course, doing this requires a degree of discipline and stable, regular income, but reducing one's use of credit is much better than the alternative.
+In time, interest outweighs income and people sink deeper into financial hardship.
+However, if you direly need to, you can take advantage of cash advances.

 Authored by Gabrielle Renee Seunagal